vacekj/express-json-validator-middleware/README.md

 });
 ```

-5. The validator will either do nothing, if the data is valid, or call next() with a ValidationError as a parameter, if the data is found to be erroneous.

 ## Error handling

-On encountering erroneous data, the validator will call next with a ValidationError object.
+On encountering erroneous data, the validator will call next() with a ValidationError object.
-It is recommended to setup a general error handler for your express app where you will catch errors of type ValidationError
+It is recommended to setup a general error handler for your app where you will catch ValidationError errors

-Error example (pseudocode):
+Example - error thrown for the `body` request property

 ```js
 ValidationError {